demonish11/12hrs_challenge_Gcp_pipeline/README.md

-# 🛠️ GCP Data Pipeline – Analytics Engineer Assignment
+# 🛠️ GCP Data Pipeline

 This repository demonstrates a scalable and modular data pipeline architecture built on Google Cloud Platform for analytics and dashboarding use cases.